Back to blog

 The Short Answer: It Varies, But Expect 3-7 Days

 Why the Variability?
-Individual Responses and Bio-individuality

-• Fuller Breasts: You might notice your breasts feeling fuller or heavier between feedings or pumping sessions.
+• Fuller Breasts: Feeling heavier between sessions.

 Maximizing Your Results: Tips for Using Lactation Supplements Effectively